aditrawat10/demo/README.md

 # demo
-this is my first  repoo
+This is my first repository.
-author-adit
+Author-Adit Rawat